 North East sports fields in £645,830 Olympic windfall

-The funding is part of a share of £645,830 of Olympic legacy funding from Sport England within the North East.
+The funding is part of a share of £645,830 of Olympic legacy funding from Sport England across the North East.

-Six projects across Stockton and Redcar and Cleveland are benefiting from the funding, which will see their playing fields given a new lease of life.
+Six projects across County Durham, Tyneside and Northumberland are also benefiting from the funding, which will see their playing fields given a new lease of life.

 Embleton Cricket and Football Club have been awarded £29,030 to improve the drainage at the only outdoor playing field space in the village.